larbi2trill/Kofi-Amoah-Example-Site/README.md

-# Kofi Amoah Test Website
+# Kofi Amoah Website - Test

 This is an example website for Kofi Amoah